 For Child Care Providers

-- Screen Time: No screen time for children less than 2 years.
+- Reduce Screen Time: No screen time for children less than 2 years.
 For children age 2 and older, strive to limit screen time to no more than 30 minutes per week during child care.

 Wellness at work is good for business.
 Southwest District Health is working with worksites interested in wellness to complete the Centers for Disease Control and Prevention (CDC) Worksite Health Scorecard.
 This is an organizational benchmark assessment which will help worksites identify new opportunities in their current promotion/wellness programs.
 Southwest District Health will provide feedback based on the results of the Worksite Health Scorecard.
 These results will guide the worksite in identifying some action items.
 Southwest District Health will provide resources and technical assistance as able to assist the worksite in completing their action items.